forestryio-templates/hugo-boilerplate/README.md

 All build source and destination paths can be configured from `gulp.config.js`.

 ## Hugo
 The build commands for Hugp can be configured from `gulp.config.js`.
 Build commands are set based on the `NODE_ENV` environment variable.
-You can optionally load different args using the `HUGO_ARGS` environment variable.
+You can optionally load different args using the `GENERATOR_ARGS` environment variable.

 Four options are available:
 - `default`: the default build commands that are always run